History of Sega in Russia

 Residents of the USSR had contact with Sega for the first time in the Yuri Antonov song called Ot pechali do radosti from 1987 which contained clips from the Hang-On Jr..

 After Gorbachev's reforms in the second half of the 1980s, the situation changed and more Western culture began pouring into the USSR.
-Sega had a go at selling the Sega Master System (model no. MK-3096-19) inside the Russian SFSR in ≥ 1990 with Nissho Iwai (a Japanese firm which had operated in Russia for decades) as company delivering them to state-run retail stores called Beryozka.
+Sega had a go at selling the Sega Master System (model no. MK-3096-19) from 1990 to 1991 with Nissho Iwai (a Japanese firm which had operated in Russia for decades) as company delivering them to state-run retail stores called Beryozka.
 The exclusive Russian Master System outputs a SECAM signal (for compatiblity with the Soviet TV standard), lacks both a card slot and reset button and have Alex Kidd in Miracle World built in much like redesigned Master System II console seen elsewhere.
-Little is known about the console's fortunes, though given its rarity, it is unlikely to have been a success.

-In 1994, Kunimasa Yagi, General manager of Sega admitted, that he was in Moscow in 1990 but then he saw no real conditions for effective promotion of products such as an appropriate distribution network or appropriate advertising support.[1]
+Given its rarity, it is unlikely to have been a success.
+In 1994, Kunimasa Yagi, General manager of Sega admitted, that he was in Moscow in 1990, but then he saw no real conditions for effective promotion of products such as an appropriate distribution network or advertising support[1].
+Same fate met BIT 70, the only famiclone that was distributed in USSR from around 1989, also by Beryozka[2].

 Dendy

-Russia's video game market is widely considered to have been created when Russian importing company, Steepler, created the "Dendy", an own-branded Nintendo Famicom sourced from Taiwanese manufacturers.
+Russia's video game market is widely considered to have been created in December 1992, when Russian importing company, Steepler, created the "Dendy", an own-branded Nintendo Famicom sourced from Taiwanese manufacturers.
 At the time, no legislation existed in Russia to protect video game copyrights - while cloning games and hardware was both illegal in much of the world, the Dendy and its derivatives were perfectly legal in Russia - Nintendo could not stop the console's distribution, and didn't.

 With a fully fledged marketing campaign, Steepler was able to dominate its home market, but the economical situation in Russia meant that Dendy was out of reach of most consumers, costing several months' worth of the average worker's salary (and indeed in 1993 it was estimated that 39-49% of the population was classed as being in poverty).
 Steepler were able to bring the costs down as the years went on however, bringing the console into a more affordable price range around 1994.[5]